Form: Lyophilized powder

 A recent study was conducted on the experimental mice model where the action of the peptide were examined for four weeks.
 After the completion of the study, it was suggested by the researchers that the peptide might induce formation of new bones without histological changes.
 As per Hyun-Yi Kim et al., “The inhibitors of Dvl–CXXC5 interaction showed bone-forming effects in ex vivo and in vivo calvaria growth, and oral administration of the inhibitor recovered bone loss in postmenopausal model mice.
 Antibody-based drugs such as anti-Dkk-1 and anti-sclerostin antibodies (Regard et al., 2012) and PTH-based drugs are expensive and must be administered by injection.
 Therefore, the development of small-molecule compounds which can be administered orally would be a valuable addition to osteoporosis therapeutics."

-PTD-DBM and Wound Healing
+PTD-DBM and Tissue Damage

 In this study,(7) experimental C3H mice with cutaneous wounds were divided into three groups randomly presented with the peptide PTD-DBM, valproic acid, or a combination of both.
 As a control, there was a separate group of experimental mice given epidermal growth factor (EGF).
 After completing the study, it was suggested by the researchers that all three groups appeared to exhibit a gradual improvement in the wound-healing process.
 However, even more than the EGF alone, the most apparently notable impact was reported in the group presented with the peptide and valproic acid.
 Research team of Soung-Hoon Lee et al. stated, “Combination treatment with PTD-DBM and VPA significantly induced reepithelialization and enhanced collagen deposition in the large wounds.”